matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 `m.reference` that refer to a verification where it is not the requester nor the accepter.

+Clients should not redact or edit verification messages.
+A client may ignore redactions or edits of key verification messages, or may cancel the verification with a `code` of `m.unexpected_message` when it receives a redaction or edit.

 ### SAS verification

 The messages used in SAS verification are the same as those currently defined,